SantoshNtrjn/Neuronum/README.md

 This repository contains the published [IEEE paper](https://ieeexplore.ieee.org/document/10465514) detailing the system architecture, methodology, and results.
 The source code for the application is not included in this repository.

 ## Contact
-For more information, please refer to the published paper at [IEEE Xplore](https://ieeexplore.ieee.org/document/10465514) or contact via [email](mailto:santoshpn03@gmail.com).
+For more information related to the code, please refer to the published paper at [IEEE Xplore](https://ieeexplore.ieee.org/document/10465514) or contact via [email](mailto:santoshpn03@gmail.com).